THE ULTIMATE BICEP WORKOUT GUIDE

 INCLINE CURL W/TRICEPS CONTRACTION –> SEATED LOWERING DUMBBELL CURL – HYPERTROPHY

 HOW TO DO IT: We’ll begin with the Dumbbell Incline Curl to accentuate the stretch on the biceps by actively contracting the triceps.
-When we reach concentric failure with this exercise, we’ll keep going to eccentric failure by performing a drop set of the Seated Lowering Dumbbell Curl.
+When we reach concentric failure with this exercise, we’ll take no rest and keep going to eccentric failure by performing a drop set of the Seated Lowering Dumbbell Curl.
 Without taking any rest after your set of Dumbbell Incline Curls, perform the Seated Lowering Dumbbell Curl by sitting at the end of the incline bench.
 Then slowly lower both your body and the dumbbells simultaneously, keeping the weight under control.
 Sit back up and cheat the dumbbells to the top of the curl before repeating again.

 WHAT MAKES IT EFFECTIVE: This is a great combination to push past concentric failure and achieve eccentric overload of the biceps.